jaridmargolin/fakey.js/README.md

 ![fakey](https://i.cloudup.com/GWoPR8trbs.gif)

-Fake user key events on input elements.
+Synthesize user keystrokes on input elements.

 Why
 ---

-Both manual and automated testing of user input is a nightmare.
-Selenium is great for functional testing, but has a large learning curveand requires significant setup time.
+I needed a lightweight solution for creating automated tests that synthesized user keystrokes on input elements.
+Selenium was a possibility, but it felt rather bulky, and had a large barrier to entry.
 Fakey was created to be a plug and play solution, written in pure js.

 Features